 We worked to understand the network requirements that can be supported through flexibility offerings and customers' willingness to participate and in what format.
-This has enabled the development of the Flexible Power brand.
+This has enabled the development of the Flexible Power brand and increased the number of substations utilising flexibility to avoid asset investments from 71 in 18/19 to 122 in 19/20.
 We have purposely innovated in a wide number of technical and commercial areas.
 We developed technical solutions for active management of domestic EV charging as part of our LV Connect and Manage project and undertook a feasibility study on the applicability and suitability of utilising superconducting cables, with far greater power carrying capacity that traditional infrastructure.

 As part of the Network Equilibrium project, we have explored, designed and successfully trialled new systems that optimise the operation of our network and control our assets in ways that we have never been able to do before.
-We recognise how these capabilities are important for a DSO and since the project ended in June 2019, we are working on their BAU roll out.
+We recognise how these capabilities are important for a DSO and since the project ended in June 2019, we are working on their BaU roll out.

-We plan to have a network that is truly flexible, combining commercial flexibility solutions and advanced technological solutions, all of which were generated from our innovation work.

-How we have transformed our business
+Until the end of RIIO ED1 we plan to have a network that is truly flexible, combining commercial flexibility solutions and advanced technological solutions, all of which were generated from our innovation work.
+Until the end of RIIO-ED1 we plan to have a network that is truly flexible, combining commercial flexibility solutions and advanced technological solutions.
+All of these are generated from our innovation work.